brikis98/yevgeniy-brikman-homepage/_posts/2022-01-28-ready-player-two.md

 - You get to return to the fun world of OASIS.
 If you like video games, it's hard not to like this world.

-- There are some new sci fi ideas and tech introduced in this one, taking the ideas behind OASIS to their logical conclusion.
+- There are some new sci-fi ideas and tech introduced in this one, taking the ideas behind OASIS to their logical conclusion.
 The book doesn't handle all these ideas particularly gracefully, but I appreciate that it tries to explore them.

 - Just like the first book, this one is a page turner.
 There's a big mystery to solve, lots of adventure, lots of action, and you always want to keep reading to know what happens next.